 View rounds up education briefs from across the Las Vegas Valley, including school news and scholarship information.

 Stepping inside Viva Zapata’s Mexican Restaurant is like being transported to the heart of Mexico.
 From its dim lighting to its colorful lights and banners surrounding the cantina or bar, its festive and relaxed atmosphere will not disappoint.

 View rounds up dining events and news from across the Las Vegas Valley, from restaurant openings to special dinners and promotions.

 When the new mosaic mural was unveiled June 2 at Petersen Elementary School, 3650 Cambridge St., it drew squeals, oohs and aahs from some attendees.
 The children seemed excited about it, too.

 THINGS TO DO

-Las Vegas literary happenings this week include the launch of library summer reading programs.
+Las Vegas literary happenings this week include a book launch by Holly Madison.

 View Neighborhood News readers send photos of their pets and everyday lives, and View features photos of pets ready for adoption each week.
 To submit a photo, email View copy editor Anne King at email@example.com or mail to View, C/O Anne King, 1111 W. Bonanza Road, Las Vegas, NV 89125.
 Photos cannot be returned, and due to the high volume, they are often scheduled a month or two in advance.

-View Nieghborhood Newspapers editorial cartoon, May 28, 2015, by F. Andrew Taylor.
+View Neighborhood Newspapers editorial cartoon, June 25, 2015, by F. Andrew Taylor.